erwbgy/puppet-iptables/README.md

 * *logfailures*: whether or not to log failed connections that are not explicitly dropped.
 Default: true

-* *allow_icmp: whether or not to allow all ICMP traffic.
+* *allow_icmp*: whether or not to allow all ICMP traffic.
 Default: true

-* *allow_localhost: whether or not to allow all localhost (127.0.0.0/8) traffic.
+* *allow_localhost*: whether or not to allow all localhost (127.0.0.0/8) traffic.
 Default: true

 * *ports* hash: